WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### General points to consider
+- Using Linux can deep pretty daunting, but is pretty straightforward once you get the hang of it.
+- Learning Linux is much like learning other languages - it takes time to master and requires practice.
+- However, even proficient users of Linux still rely of "google" and other sources of information all the time to help them with day-to-day tasks.
+So...
+     - if you are learning to use a new tool, *google it*.
+     - if you can't remember all of the different parameters or how to run a command, *google it*.
+     - if you are struggling due to errors or don't know what a certain error means, *google it*.

-- Linux is pretty straightforward, but there are some general points to remember that will make your life easier:
+- there are some very practical points that will make your life easier:
-     - Linux is case sensitive - typing *"ls"* is not the same as typing *"LS"*.
+     - Linux is *case sensitive*
+          - typing *"ls"* is not the same as typing *"LS"*.
-     - You need to put a space between a command and its argument - for example, *"more myfile"* will show you the contents of the file called *myfile*; *"moremyfile"* will just give you an error!
+     - You need to put a space between a command and its argument
+          - for example, *"more myfile"* will show you the contents of the file called *myfile*; *"moremyfile"* will just give you an error!
      - Linux is not psychic!
 If you misspell the name of a command or the name of a file, it will not understand you.
      - Many of the commands are only a few letters long; this can be confusing until you start to think logically about why those letters were chosen
           - ls for list, rm for remove and so on.
+     - Often, when your command is running fine, *nothing happens* - this is good!
+You just need to wait until the command has completed its task.
+     - However, when your command is not working, you will be presented with the error and/or a "usage statement" that tells you what is needed to run the command
+          - more often than not, the error will tell you the problem, ie, "file not found"
-     - Often when you have problems with Linux, it is due to a spelling mistake, or perhaps you have omitted a space.
+          - sometimes errors are really subtle and small, for example, due to a spelling mistake, or perhaps you have omitted a space.
+You will get better at spotting these, but keep a look out!

 - If you want to know more about Linux and its commands there are plenty of resources available that provide a more comprehensive guide, for example:
      - http://Linuxhelp.com
      - https://learn.datacamp.com/